William

 Traditionally

-Architects charge for their services as a percentage of the total construction
+Architects charged for their services as a percentage of the total construction

 cost of the building work.
-This covers the core services of design, drawings,
+This covered the core services of design, drawings,

 planning and technical approvals, site inspections, certifying money to